Prodject/ChatApp-PHP-MySQL/README.md

 By passing the <b>instance</b> of the DB class to the UserMapper class, I was able to make the UserMapper class totally independent of DB class changes.<br>
 Furthermore, I used <b>UserMapper</b> which moves data between objects and the database<br>
 while keeping them independent of each other and the mapper itself.<br>
-With Data Mapper the in-memory objects needn't know even that there's a database present;<br>
+With Data Mapper, the in-memory objects needn't know even that there's a database present;<br>
 they need no SQL interface code, and certainly no knowledge of the database schema.